JacobBeckfeld/Project-3/README.md

 ## Usage

 Users can sign-up to create an account with or without a BattleTag and search for other players or their characters and save them to their account for even easier access later.
 If the user provides a BattleTag with their sign-up, they can look at their own account and player information by default.
 Seasonal Leaderboards are accessed and displayed live on-load.
+An example battletag to search for if you have none is Laserrpg999#1705.

 Check out the [deployed app](https://desolate-chamber-11891.herokuapp.com/).